Conservation in Cambodia

-In February 1969 the first bombs fell from a US B-52 bomber over eastern Cambodia, and over the next four years huge quantities were dropped on the country, resulting in a civil war which continues to this day.
+Introduction In February 1969 the first bombs fell from a US B-52 bomber over eastern Cambodia, and over the next four years huge quantities were dropped on the country, resulting in a civil war which continues to this day.
 The Khmer Rouge, a previously ineffective guerrilla movement, occupied Phnom Penh in April 1975 two weeks before Saigon fell to the communist Vietnamese.
 What followed was one of the most infamous social engineering experiments ever devised.
 Cities were forcibly evacuated, currency abolished, hospitals and schools closed, and anyone of intellectual standing was executed.
 Between two and three million people are believed to have died before the Vietnamese overthrew the regime in 1978.
 Despite recent defections, conflict continues between the Khmer Rouge and government forces.

 In Cambodia recent history dominates everything including nature conservation.
 The flooded bomb craters around the airport are one of the first things you notice upon arrival, but the legacy of the war is all around, not least in the 40 million landmines estimated to have been laid.
 As such, physical access to the countryside is extremely limited and continuing hostilities place limits on conservation activities.
 Moreover, the mass execution of intellectuals has led to a shortage of educated people to implement government policies and time is thus needed to establish the base of experience that most other countries take for granted.